astronomer/astronomer/docs/getting-started.md

 └── requirements.txt #For any python packages
 ```

-For more specific guidance on working with our CLI, go [here](https://astronomer.io/docs/cli-getting-started).

 ## Customizing your image

 Our base image runs Alpine Linux, so it is very slim by default.

-- Add DAGs in the `dags` directory,
+- Add DAGs in the `dags` directory
+  - As you add DAGs to your new project's `dags` directory, check the UI for any error messages that come up.
 - Add custom airflow plugins in the `plugins` directory
 - Python packages can go in `requirements.txt`.
 By default, you get all the python packages required to run airflow.
 - OS level packages  can go in `packages.txt`
-- Any envrionment variable overrides can go in `Dockerfile`
+- Any envrionment variable overrides can go in `Dockerfile` (_note_: with Astronomer 0.7, you can also inject env vars directly through the UI)

 If you are unfamiliar with Alpine Linux, look here for some examples of what
 you will need to add based on your use-case: